Justshad/aboutMe/README.md

 **JavaScript:**
 💼 I'm beginning to explore JavaScript, which adds interactivity to websites.

-**Database & Entity-Relationship Diagrams (ERD):**
-🧰 I'm starting to learn about databases and how to design data structures using ERD.

 **MySQL & SQL:**
 🧰 I'm in the early stages of working with MySQL and SQL databases to store and retrieve data.